Open topic with navigation

 The System settings are grouped on the following tabs:

 Global Settings: Set up options to define time periods when you want Analytics to stop collecting data, whether or not to accept invalid SSL certificates, and whether or not to enforce Do-Not-Track privacy settings in browsers.
 You also need to provide an external link to Analytics so that it is possible to link to Analytics from an email or SMS notification.

-Alarm Recipients: Add the contact information of those people you want to receive alerts when resources or systems trigger alerts in Analytics.
+Alarm Recipients: Add the contact information of those people you want to receive alarm notifications when resources or systems trigger alarms in Analytics.

 SMS Settings: Enter the Twilio account data that Analytics needs to send automatic text messages when an alarm triggers.
 You enter the Twilio account SID, token, and Twilio phone number that Analytics uses to send the text messages.